alimate/errors-spring-boot-starter/README.md

 There is also an option to generate error `fingerprint`.
 Fingerprint is a unique hash of error event which might be used as a correlation ID of error presented to user, and reported in application backend (e.g. in detailed log message).
-To generate error fingerprints, define a *Spring Bean* of type `me.alidg.errors.FingerprintProvider`.
+To generate error fingerprints, define a *Spring Bean* of type `FingerprintProvider`.

-There already exists implementation of such provider: `me.alidg.errors.fingerprint.Md5FingerprintProvider`.
+We provide two fingerprint providers out of the box:
+ - `Md5FingerprintProvider`.
-This provider generates MD5 checksum of full class name of original exception and current time.
+which generates MD5 checksum of full class name of original exception and current time.
+ - `UuidFingerprintProvider` which generates a random UUID regardless of the handled exxception.

 #### Customizing the Error Representation
-In order to change default error representation, just implement the `HttpErrorAttributesAdapter` interface and register it as *Spring Bean*:
+In order to change the default error representation, just implement the `HttpErrorAttributesAdapter` interface and register it as *Spring Bean*:
 ```java
 @Component